Cairns Airport: History

-Cairns Airport goes back to 1928 when Tom McDonald started flying his de Havilland Gipsy Moth off a sand ridge near the present airport.
-He could only land and take off between high tides.
-During one emergency, McDonald was forced to take off from beer barrels.

-During World War II, the Australian Government bought the airport for use by the Royal Australian Air Force.
-In 1943, the main runway was hard surfaced and lengthened to handle military aircraft.
-It was also used by the United States Army Air Forces as a transport base, with the 33d Troop Carrier Squadron (374th Troop Carrier Group) operating from the base during 1942.
+During the late 1930s, the Federal Government purchased an existing aerodrome in Cairns from the local council, placing it under the control of the Department of Civil Aviation.
+During World War II, the airport was used by the Royal Australian Air Force (RAAF) from 1941 onwards.
+In 1942, the RAAF established the 25th Operational Base Unit at Cairns, who developed it as a refuelling point for military aircraft.
+Surfacing and extending the main runway to support these operations was completed during 1943.
+The airport was used by the United States Army Air Forces as a transport base, with the 33d Troop Carrier Squadron (374th Troop Carrier Group) operating from the base during 1942 and 1943.
 In 1949, the main runway was lengthened to 1730 m to accommodate larger aircraft.

+Between 1940 and 1951, over £1 million was spent on upgrades to the airport, which by that time handled 11 scheduled aircraft movements per day and maintained a fire service, a meteorological office, an air traffic control tower and its own power station.
+The DCA further planned to install an Instrument Landing System on the main runway.
+Ahead of the 1956 Melbourne Olympics, the Olympic flame was carried from Athens to Cairns aboard a Qantas airliner, where the torch relay began.

 During the mid-1960s, the airport was upgraded and the runway further lengthened to 2020 m and strengthened so jets could land.

 During the 1970s, Australia's two domestic airlines Trans Australia Airlines and Ansett provided regular scheduled services to most Australian capital cities and also Papua New Guinea, while in 1975 Air Niugini became the first international airline to commence flights out of Cairns, to Port Moresby in Papua New Guinea.
 In 1982, redevelopment of the airport commenced.
 This involved further lengthening of the runway to 2600 m (making it the longest runway in Queensland) and construction of a new terminal building.
 The first stage of the redevelopment was finished in 1984 and a dual International and Domestic Terminal was opened.

-At the end of the decade the second stage of redevelopment was completed.
+At the end of the 1980s the second stage of redevelopment was completed.
 This included a new separate International Terminal, associated aprons and taxiways, costing an estimated $80 million.
 The main runway was again extended, to 3196 m.
-In 1997, the third stage of redevelopment was completed, during which a three-storey Airport Administration Centre was constructed providing 4000 m2 of office space.
+The third stage of redevelopment was completed in 1997, during which a three-storey Airport Administration Centre was constructed providing 4000 m2 of office space.